 Dental Crowns (Caps)

 In some cases, we will use a special machine called a CEREC, which allows us prepared your tooth and make your crown in one visit.
-A CEREC machine takes photos of your tooth and mills an all ceramic crown in the office, allowing you to complete your crown in one day rather than over two weeks.
+A CEREC machine takes photos of your tooth and mills an all ceramic crown in the office, allowing you to complete your crown in one day rather than over a few weeks.